Cryptolens/docs/web-api/cpp/windows.md

 # Windows support with Visual Studio

-This tutorial was moved to the [GitHub repository](https://github.com/Cryptolens/cryptolens-cpp/blob/master/tutorials/add-to-project-windows.md) of the project.
+This tutorial has moved to the [GitHub repository](https://github.com/Cryptolens/cryptolens-cpp/blob/master/tutorials/add-to-project-windows.md) of the project.